Brownian motion is a random motion of particles in a fluid due to their collisions with other atoms or molecules of the gas or liquid.

 Examples Of Brownian Motion

-Not to mention, there could be so many examples of Brownian motion in day-to-day life.
+Not to mention, there could be so many examples of Brownian motion in everyday life.
 Well, here is the list of some of the examples of Brownian motion that in actuality shows the transport phenomenon.

 - Diffusion of pollutants in the air.